Vaishu-code/Chatbot-with-Streamlit/README.md

-# Chatbot-with-Streamlit
-Chatbot with Streamlit This project is a simple chatbot application built using Python and Streamlit.
-The chatbot uses predefined responses based on user inputs and is accessible through a web-based interface.
-The application is hosted on Streamlit Cloud, making it easy to interact with the chatbot directly in your web browser.
 # Chatbot with Streamlit

 This project is a simple **chatbot application** built using **Python** and **Streamlit**.
 The chatbot uses predefined responses based on user input and is accessible through a web-based interface.
 The application is deployed on **Streamlit Cloud**, allowing users to interact with the chatbot directly through their web browser.